History of the New York Mets: 2002 season

 In the following seasons, the Mets struggled mightily as the result of several poor player acquisitions, including Mo Vaughn, Roberto Alomar, and re-acquiring former Mets Roger Cedeño and Jeromy Burnitz.
 These acquisitions were made by then-general manager Steve Phillips, who was fired during the 2003 season.
 Phillips was credited with building the 2000 World Series team, but also blamed for the demise of the Mets' farm system and the poor play of the acquired players.
 His final year as a Met was the 2002 season after playing 8 seasons with the club Edgardo Alfonzo left New York after signing as a free agent that off-season with the San Francisco Giants.
 The Mets did have a few bright spots in 2002.
 Al Leiter became the first major league pitcher to defeat all thirty major league teams with a victory over the Arizona Diamondbacks.
 However, the Mets posted a 75–86 record, last in the NL East.

 The team's 2002 difficulties reached off the field as co-owners Wilpon and Doubleday became embroiled in a bitter legal dispute over Wilpon's attempt to buy Doubleday's half of the team.
 Doubleday alleged that Major League Baseball attached an unrealistically low value to the team, thereby lowering the amount of money he would receive from Wilpon in the buyout.
 Wilpon sued Doubleday in federal court to force the sale.
 The purchase was finally settled and Wilpon became sole owner of the Mets on August 23, 2002.
-Wilpon, the founder of Sterling Equities, Inc., manages the Mets through his limited partnership firm, Sterling Mets.
+Wilpon, the founder of Sterling Equities, Inc., managed the Mets through his limited partnership firm, Sterling Mets.